Model-theoretic characterizations of large cardinals (Re)${}^2$visited: Preliminaries

 A cardinal $\kappa$ is called $C^{(n)}$-extendible if for every $\alpha > \kappa$, there is an elementary embedding $j: V_\alpha \rightarrow V_\beta$ such that $\crit(j) = \kappa$, $j(\kappa) > \alpha$, and $j(\kappa) \in C^{(n)}$ (cf. \cite{bag2012}).
 It is known that $\kappa$ is $C^{(n)}$-extendible iff for every $\alpha > \kappa$ such that $\alpha \in C^{(n)}$ there is a $\beta \in C^{(n)}$ and an elementary embedding $j: V_\alpha \rightarrow V_\beta$ such that $\crit(j) = \kappa$ (cf. \cite{gitman2019CnExt}).
 The $C^{(1)}$-extendible cardinals are precisely the more familiar extendible cardinals (cf. \cite{bag2012}).

-\emph{Vopěnka's Principle} (VP) is the axioms schema stating that in every definable class $\mathcal C$ of structures in a shared language, there are distinct $\mathcal A, \mathcal B \in \mathcal C$ such that there is an elementary embedding $e: \mathcal A \rightarrow \mathcal B$.
+\emph{Vopěnka's Principle} (VP) is the axiom schema stating that in every definable class $\mathcal C$ of structures in a shared language, there are distinct $\mathcal A, \mathcal B \in \mathcal C$ such that there is an elementary embedding $e: \mathcal A \rightarrow \mathcal B$.
 We write $\VP(\Pi_n)$ for the restriction of the statement of VP to classes definable by a $\Pi_n$-formula.
-VP is closely connected to the existence of $C^{(n)}$-extendible cardinals, as well as to model theory of strong logics: \begin{fact}[Bagaria {\cite[Corollary 4.15]{bag2012}}] For $n \geq 2$, $\VP(\Pi_{n+1})$ holds if and only if there is a $C^{(n)}$-extendible cardinal. \end{fact} \begin{fact}[Bagaria, Makowsky] VP is equivalent to the following axiom schemas: \begin{enumerate} \item[(i)] For every $n$, there is a $C^{(n)}$-extendible cardinal (cf. \cite[Corollary 4.15]{bag2012}). \item[(ii)] Every logic has a compactness number (cf. \cite[Theorem 2]{mak1985}). \end{enumerate} \end{fact} Note that \cite[Proposition 4.22]{boney2024model} gives a more direct equivalence between these clauses.
+VP is closely connected to the existence of $C^{(n)}$-extendible cardinals, as well as to model theory of strong logics: \begin{fact}[Bagaria {\cite[Corollary 4.15]{bag2012}}] For $n \geq 2$, $\VP(\Pi_{n+1})$ holds if and only if there is a $C^{(n)}$-extendible cardinal. \end{fact} \begin{fact}[Bagaria, Makowsky] The following axiom schemas are equivalent: \begin{enumerate} \item[(i)] $\VP$. \item[(ii)] For every $n$, there is a $C^{(n)}$-extendible cardinal (cf. \cite[Corollary 4.15]{bag2012}). \item[(iii)] Every logic has a compactness number (cf. \cite[Theorem 2]{mak1985}). \end{enumerate} \end{fact} Note that \cite[Proposition 4.22]{boney2024model} gives a more direct equivalence between these clauses.

 Moreover, Bagaria showed that with rising $n$, the assertion that there is a $C^{(n)}$-extendible cardinal gains consistency strength (cf. \cite{bag2012}).
 The $C^{(n)}$-extendible cardinals thus form a \emph{pattern} (cf. \cite{bagaria2024patterns}) of stronger and stronger large cardinals below VP.
 The first author showed that this pattern is mirrored on the model-theoretic side: \begin{fact}[Boney {\cite[Proposition 4.12]{bon2020}}] For every $n \geq 2$, a cardinal $\kappa$ is the compactness number of $\bL^{s,n}$ if and only if $\kappa$ is the smallest $C^{(n)}$-extendible cardinal. \end{fact} A cardinal $\kappa$ is \emph{huge with target $\lambda$} if there is an elementary embedding $j: V \rightarrow M$ such that $\crit(j) = \kappa$, $j(\kappa) = \lambda$, and $M^\lambda \subseteq M$.